ava-labs/hypersdk/chunker/README.md

 Insight: Filter chunks we agreed on data availability of because they will undoubtedly contain unexecutable transactions (fee exceeds max, user runs out of funds).
 Store OriginalChunkIDs until chain time surpasses latest tx or X blocks after it was accepted.
 Then we only store FilteredChunkID.
 New nodes syncing only need to fetch FilteredChunkID.
+This differs slightly from Narwhal/Tusk/Bullshark, which try to use the chunks directly in consensus.

+Other Benefit: at scale, chunk broadcaster and chunk receiver can be decoupled from the node (similar to Narwhal/Tusk).

 ## Max Throughput Estimates
 ### Parameters